Health Indicator Report of Foodborne Illness - Shiga Toxin-producing ''E. coli'' (STEC) Infections

 NotesUtah rates are derived from Utah annual surveillance reports published by the Bureau of Epidemiology.
 Includes all confirmed and probable Shiga toxin-producing ''E. coli'' (STEC) cases.

-Data Interpretation IssuesThe Utah Department of Health tracks one category of ''E. coli'' that cause diarrhea, known as Shiga toxin-producing ''E. coli'' or STEC.
+Data Interpretation IssuesThe Utah Department of Health tracks one category of ''E. coli'' that causes diarrhea, known as Shiga toxin-producing ''E. coli'' or STEC.
 These bacteria are sometimes referred to as enterohemorrhagic ''E. coli'' or EHEC.
 The most common strain of STEC is O157:H7, but there are many other strains of ''E. coli'' that produce Shiga toxin.
-Rather than listing all of them individually, all strains of ''E. coli'' that produce Shiga toxin are listed here as STEC.
+Rather than listing all of them individually, all strains of ''E. coli'' that produce Shiga toxin are referred to as STEC.